autism-research-centre/phd-thesis-template/README_ARC.md

 - Baron-Cohen, Simon and Knickmeyer, Rebecca C and Belmonte, Matthew K
-- Baron-Cohen, S and Knickmeyer, R C and Belmonte, M K I prefer the latter format as some journals do not give full names
+- Baron-Cohen, S and Knickmeyer, R C and Belmonte, M K
+% I prefer this format as some journals do not give full names

 One thing is that you need to link each of references to a specific code.
 I usually use nameyear_journalabbreviation.